Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

 python main.py ShapeNetCore.v2 ShapeNetCore.v2/splits.json WATERPROOF
 ```

-The operations that may be passed are:
+The operations that may be passed below.
+They can all be run in the pip-tensorflow environment unless otherwise specified:
 - WATERPROOF: Run waterproofing with textures.
 - CLEAN: Run laplacian smoothing.
 - BREAK: Break mesh.
 (Requires the docker environment.)